SerenityJS/raknet/packages/server/README.md

 // Create a new server
 const server = new Server('0.0.0.0', 19132);

-// Starte the server with a MOTD const started = server.start('Hello World!');
+// Starts the server
+const started = server.start(622, '1.20.41', 'Hello World!'); // Protocol, version, motd

 // Check if the server started if (started) {